ansys/pyfluent/doc/source/getting_started/faqs.rst

 How do you install PyFluent?
 ----------------------------
-While :ref:`installation` provides basic information for quickly installing and launching the ``ansys-fluent-core`` package, these steps explain how to install all PyFluent packages in a Python *virtual environment*:
+While :ref:`ref_installation` provides basic information for quickly installing and launching the ``ansys-fluent-core`` package, these steps explain how to install all PyFluent packages in a Python *virtual environment*: